AtharvaThakare14/Assignment/README.md

-readme_content = """
-# Web Scraping with Groq and LangChain
+# AI Agent for Web Scraping with Groq and LangChain

 This project is a web scraping application that leverages the power of **LangChain** and **Streamlit** to extract data like page titles, emails, and addresses from websites.
 It also integrates with Groq AI for enhanced AI capabilities.